 General Research/Science Interests:

-What I enjoy most about science is that research done has can have be positive impact and that you will always in some manner discover new things.
-From the time spend on my project, I have learned quite about metamorphic lasers and some techniques required to prepare samples for electron microscopy such as mechanical preparation and the more common Focussed Ion Beam microscopy.
+What I enjoy most about science is that research done can have a positive impact and that you will always discover new things.
+From the time spend on my project, I have learned a lot about metamorphic lasers and techniques required to prepare samples for electron microscopy such as mechanical preparation and the more common Focussed Ion Beam microscopy.
 My project has also involved conducting analysis using Geometric Phase Analysis for strain determination and extracting the band gap of a Quantum Well using Electron Energy Loss Spectroscopy.

-Currently I am assisting with demonstrating for undergraduate Physics modules at Queen’s from 2020-2022 and involved with helping out with online information sessions for interested undergraduate students looking at joining PIADS/pursing PhD’s.
-I was also a part of the ESPRC review into Doctoral Training which involved a day conference session answering questions about the current state of the centres and what skills are the best to develop alongside other students and academics across other Centres.
+I assisted with demonstrating for undergraduate Physics modules at Queen’s from 2020-2022 and involved with helping out with online information sessions for interested undergraduate students looking at joining PIADS/pursing PhD’s.
+I was also a part of the EPSRC review into Doctoral Training centres which involved a day conference session answering questions about the current state of the centres and what skills are the best to develop alongside other students and academics across other Centres.

 I have presented work at a few conferences around the UK and have had the opportunity to conduct experiments at SuperSTEM, an advanced and dedicated electron microscopy facility, in 2022.